benjaminweymouth/WealthSimpleCaseStudy/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

-Net profit margin
+-Net profit margin: Currently WealthSimple is

-price-to-earnings ratio.
+-price-to-earnings ratio.

 -market valuation (use CrunchBase compared to competitors, analyse valuation.)

 -number of employees (use CrunchBase compared to competitors, analyse valuation.)

--
+-ETF Performance

 * How is your company performing relative to competitors in the same domain?